 HAProxy is a mature, high-performance software component that’s been reliably serving the load balancing and ADC markets for over 15 years now.
-Over time, the role and functionality required from HAProxy has evolved significantly.
-When HAProxy was first released, application architectures were quite static and very few configuration changes occurred during runtime.
+Over time, the role and functionality required from HAProxy have evolved significantly.
+When HAProxy was first released, application architectures were quite static, and very few configuration changes occurred during runtime.
 Nowadays, to satisfy the requirements of modern cloud and microservices architectures, an ADC must be very flexible and it must respond to changes in its environment during runtime.
 Typically, this includes the requirements to:

 - Follow servers as they move from one IP to another

 This is especially important in environments such as Amazon AWS or Kubernetes, where a scheduler is monitoring the CPU and memory usage on individual backend servers and can decide to expand or reduce the service footprint at any given point in time.

 One way to update the HAProxy configuration during runtime is through HAProxy’s Runtime API.
 That topic was nicely covered in one of our previous blog posts – Dynamic Scaling for Microservices with the HAProxy Runtime API.

 Another way to update the configuration during runtime is by using DNS for service discovery, which will be explained in this post.

 Please note that the two solutions are not mutually exclusive: the DNS approach allows changing the servers’ statuses, IP addresses, ports, and weights.
 The Runtime API allows for even more elaborate configuration updates (agent-related configs, health checks, maxconn, ACL and MAP statements, etc.).